Dunhuang manuscripts

 In addition to the Library Cave, manuscripts and printed texts have also been discovered in several other caves at the site.
 Notably, Pelliot retrieved a large number of documents from Caves 464 and 465 in the northern section of the Mogao Caves.
-These documents mostly date to the Yuan dynasty (1271–1368), several hundred years after the Library Cave was sealed, and are written in various languages, including Chinese, Tibetan, Old Uyghur, and Tangut.
+These documents mostly date to the Yuan dynasty (1271–1368), several hundred years after the Library Cave was sealed, and are written in various languages, including Tibetan, Chinese, and Old Uyghur.

-The Dunhuang documents include works ranging from history and mathematics to folk songs and dance.
-There are also many religious documents, most of which are Buddhist, but other religions including Daoism, Nestorian Christianity and Manichaeism are also represented.
-The majority of the manuscripts are in Chinese.
-Other languages represented are Khotanese, Kuchean, Sanskrit, Sogdian, Tangut, Tibetan, Old Uyghur language, Prakrit and Old Turkic.
-The manuscripts are a major resource for academic studies in a wide variety of fields including history, religious studies, linguistics, and manuscript studies.
+The Dunhuang documents include works ranging from history, medicine and mathematics to folk songs and dance.
+There are also many religious documents, most of which are Buddhist, but other religions and philosophy including Daoism, Confucianism, Nestorian Christianity, Judaism, and Manichaeism, are also represented.
+These manuscripts constitute a major resource for academic research across numerous disciplines, including history, medicine, religious studies, linguistics, and manuscript studies.
+The majority of the manuscripts Pelliot took and are stored in the Bibliothèque nationale de France's collection are in Chinese (3,000 texts) and Tibetan (4,000 texts).
+The multitude of other languages represented in the manuscripts include Khotanese, Kuchean, Sanskrit, Sogdian, Old Uyghur, Prakrit, Hebrew, and Old Turkic.